-When e-cigarettes first hit the market in late 2000, they were believed to be a safer, harmless alternative to cigarettes.
+When the hqd vapes and e-cigarettes first hit the market in late 2000, they were believed to be a safer, harmless alternative to cigarettes.
 However, they are not safe or harmless.
 They are dangerous.
 Kids are dying.

 Vaping, it turns out, is deadly.
 It’s also addictive.
 Vaping with a Juul is what most teens prefer.
 It’s wildly popular, looks like a USB flash drive, and comes in attractive flavors like bubble gum, mango and mint.